 According to Benjamin Moore, “the most common paint colorants require the addition of certain chemicals so that they can mix easily into any number of paints.”
 Aura, Regal Select, and Ultra Spec by Benjamin Moore have exclusive Gennex Technology.
 This technology removes the chemicals that weaken paint and creates waterborne colorants.

-We believe Aura is one of the best exterior paints on the market because of its revolutionary color technology in addition to Gennex.
+Aura is a top exterior paint on the market because of its revolutionary color technology in addition to Gennex.
 The Color Lock technology allows the pigment to bond to the dry paint and locks in color permanently to the paint film.

 Low-quality paint is already at risk of fading due to sunlight.
 When a darker color is used in low-quality exterior paint, it is only destined to last a short amount of time.